AtomLinter/linter-phpcs/README.md

 This linter plugin for [Linter](https://github.com/AtomLinter/Linter) provides an interface to [phpcs](http://pear.php.net/package/PHP_CodeSniffer/).
 It will be used with files that have the “PHP” and “HTML” syntax.

-## Installation
-Linter package must be installed in order to use this plugin.
-If Linter is not installed, please follow the instructions [here](https://github.com/AtomLinter/Linter).

 ### phpcs installation
 Before using this plugin, you must ensure that `phpcs` is installed on your system.
 To install `phpcs`, do the following: